 Welcome back to Class 3!
-I hope you have all had a good Christmas break and are looking forward to continuing our adventure through the Spring term.
+I hope you have all had a relaxing Easter break.

-Children need to focus on learning their times tables up to 12, as this is a national requirement that by the end of Yr 4, children should know their tables fluently.
+We will continue to practise our Kung Fu mental maths fluency a few times a week and it is important that children work hard inside and outside school to learn their times tables up to 12, as this is a national requirement that by the end of Yr 4, children should know their tables fluently.
 Times tables are key to so many areas of maths and it will help them greatly to have a strong grasp of these number facts.
 If children are struggling with remembering their times tables there are many different ways of practicing them.
 We use a mixture of chanting, singing, timed tests, inverse practice, interactive games to name just a few.
 There are a variety of interactive games that can be downloaded onto iPads and other tablets and quick fire practice whilst in the car or out for a walk etc. can be a great way to keep a constant focus on the areas that they need to learn.

 Homework will be set weekly and sent home in the child’s homework folder.
 Spellings will be written in their Spelling books and should be regularly practised at home, using strategies such as look, cover, write, check and writing them in interesting sentences.
 Homework will be relevant to the learning done in class and it is important that it is completed on time.
 Homework may be in the form of a sheet which supports class learning, recapping something, trying something new, or it may be a research project, where a child is asked to work independently to produce a piece of work.

-If you have any concerns or would like to talk to me, please feel free to drop in any morning or after school as I am always available.
+If you have any concerns or would like to talk to me, please feel free to arrange a time with me or catch me after school.